 When I say, what is in it for me (the Federal Budget for 2015), I mean ME, the BCM, since you should read it yourself and figure out what is good (and bad) for you.

-What are the things that I (the Big Cajun Man) dislike about this budget?
-I am not fond of the “sleight of hand” accounting that is going on to claim the “balanced budget”, I am not that worried about it being balanced, and having odd pay outs on programs (and cutting programs without necessarily mentioning it), smacks of “Nortel-ian” accounting practices.
+What do I (the Big Cajun Man) dislike about this budget?
+I am not fond of the “sleight of hand” accounting that is going on to claim the “balanced budget”, I am not that worried about it being balanced, and having odd payouts on programs (and cutting programs without necessarily mentioning it), smacks of “Nortel-ian” accounting practices.

 - The TFSA limit is officially doubled to $10,000, I like that, even though I am middle class, and can’t use all this savings room just yet.
 I am concerned that the Liberals are already threatening to roll this back to $5000, never a good idea to take things away from folks in programs.

 - The “Family tax credit” for families like mine, where I can income share with my spouse is now officially in the budget (although I already have it for the last fiscal year).
 Wonder whether the Liberals or NDP will try to cut that as well, again, never good form taking money out of folks pockets.
 The UCCB is nice as well.